-It is one of the worlds most geographically dispersed nations with over 1,192 coral islands dotted along 180 kilometers.
-This unique setting is the heart of Maldivian tourism, offering over 140 hotels, each self-contained on its own island.
+The Maldives is one of the world’s most geographically dispersed nations with over 1,192 coral islands dotted along 180 kilometres.
+This unique setting is in the heart of Maldivian tourism, offering over 140 hotels, each self-contained on its own island.

 Must Have Experiences

-Maldives experience two seasons every year.
-It is sunny and dry from December to April.
-From May to November a few showers are brought in by the South West trade winds but the sun usually shines brightly for more than 7 hours of the day.
+The Maldives experiences two seasons every year.
+It’s sunny and dry from December to April.
+And has a few showers in May to November, brought in by the South West trade winds.
+But the sun usually shines brightly for more than 7 hours of the day.

-The country has been independent through its known history except for a short period of Portuguese occupation in the 16th Century, followed by a period of voluntary British protection.
+The country has been independent through its known history, except for a short period of Portuguese occupation in the 16th Century.
+This was followed by a period of voluntary British protection.

-Guests are free to wear what ever they like whilst on the resorts, however when visiting local island and the capital, we do advice guests to cover their shoulders.
+Guests are free to wear whatever they like whilst on the resorts, however when visiting the local islands and the capital, we do advise guests to cover their shoulders.